 Once chosen, the email disappears from your inbox on Mailbox on all your devices and also from your Gmail inbox.
 It is placed in a special IMAP folder and will be sent back to your inbox when the time comes.

 A third option is to add an email to a list.
-Adding emails to lists work a lot like deferring, but the emails do not get put back in your inbox automatically.
+Adding emails to lists works a lot like deferring, but the emails do not get put back in your inbox automatically.
 You can create any number of lists and add emails to them easily by swiping fully to the left.

 Navigating The Views

-At the top of your email list, Mailbox provides icons to navigate between your inbox, your deferred items and your archives.
+At the top of your email list, Mailbox provides icons to navigate between your inbox, your deferred items, and your archives.
 Switching back and forth is super-fast which is great if you want to take a quick peek at your upcoming deferred emails.